GWSPH Summer Institute

 Learn how to use the group model building process to support collaboration across stakeholders, map complex public health challenges, and identify opportunities for intervention.

-Explore agent-based modeling and leverage data and AI tools to better understand how interactions between individuals and structural conditions produce complex real-world outcomes.
-Students will also work with existing system dynamics and agent-based models to become familiar with model design and learn how to interpret and analyze model outputs.
+Explore various simulation modeling techniques and leverage data and AI tools to better understand how interactions between individuals and structural conditions produce complex real-world outcomes.
+Students will also work with existing models to become familiar with model design and learn how to interpret and analyze model outputs.

 Translation of Models for Policy and Practice